Compliance intelligence

 03Done but not evidenced.
 Work is completed but nothing is documented against the obligation.

 A stakeholder sends an article.
 A regulator publishes guidance.
-Buried inside it is a law, an obligation, a risk that might apply to you.
+Buried inside it is a law, an obligation, a risk that might apply.
+That is why LexVisual starts in the browser — at the source, not in a separate system you return to later.

 Live demo